n0isy/nestjs-open-telemetry/README.md

 List of supported official exporters [here](https://opentelemetry.io/docs/js/exporters/).
 ***
 #### Trace Decorators
 This library supports auto instrumentations for Nestjs layers, but sometimes you need to define custom span for specific method blocks like providers methods.
-In this case `@Span` decorator will help you.
+In this case `@Trace` and `@TracePlain` decorator will help you.
 ```ts
 import { Injectable } from '@nestjs/common';
 import { Trace } from '@easyv/nestjs-opentelemetry';